Did you know that in the next hundred years the Earth will be around 6 degrees hotter than it is now?

 What is Global Warming?

-The Earth's atmosphere is surrounded by a layer of gases that allow heat from the sun to get in and out, but still maintaining the Earth at the right temperature for humans, animals and plants to survive.
+The Earth's atmosphere is surrounded by a layer of gases that allow heat from the Sun to get in and out, while still maintaining the Earth at the right temperature for humans, animals and plants to survive.

 This layer of gases is made up of the following greenhouse gases:

-Most of these gases occur naturally; however, extra greenhouses gases have been produced by humans from pollution.
+Most of these gases occur naturally, however, extra greenhouse gases have been produced by humans from pollution.
 This has caused the layer of gases to get thicker, which causes something known as the greenhouse effect.

 The Greenhouse Effect

-Normally, the many of the sun's rays would simply bounce off the surface and head back out of the Earth's atmosphere; however, this is now becoming a problem.
-The layer of greenhouse gases in the atmosphere blocks some of the sun's rays from getting out, meaning that they are reflected back to Earth to heat the surface once again.
+Normally, many of the Sun's rays would simply bounce off the surface and head back out of the Earth's atmosphere.
+However, this is now becoming a problem.
+The layer of greenhouse gases in the atmosphere blocks some of the Sun's rays from getting out, meaning that they are reflected back to Earth to heat the surface once again.

-The layer of gas acts like the glass in a greenhouse (hence the name!) - it lets the heat in but does not all of it let it back out.
+The layer of gas acts like the glass in a greenhouse (hence the name!) - it lets the heat in but does not let it back out.